 Eating out at a restaurant should be an experience, especially if it’s for a special occasion.
 A good restaurant serves tasty food, but it’s even better if your surroundings are as exciting as the dishes.
-There are plenty of places in Dublin that are Instagrammable, but not all of these restaurants could be called beautiful.
-However, the places on this list are truly stunning.
+There are plenty of beautiful restaurants in Dublin where you can eat well and take stunning photos.

 1. Sophie’s Restaurant

 The beauty of Sophie’s restaurant is the view.
 Don’t get me wrong, the interior is gorgeous but it’s really all about what you can see out of the window from this rooftop restaurant – a 360-degree view of Dublin.
 It has to be one of the most Instagrammable restaurants in Dublin.